Skip to content

 Usage

-# customize the space partitioning process
+# customize the space partitioning algorithm

-space_partitioner = effector.space_partitioning.Regions(
+space_partitioner = effector.space_partitioning.Best(

 heter_pcg_drop_thres=0.3 # percentage drop threshold (default: 0.1),